Your 6-week postnatal check

 You should have your postnatal check 6 to 8 weeks after your baby's birth to make sure you feel well and are recovering properly.

-Some GP surgeries do not routinely offer a postnatal check.
-You can always request an appointment for a check, especially if you have any concerns.
+Your GP surgery is required to offer and provide you with a postnatal check following changes made in April 2020.
+You can request an appointment for a check yourself, especially if you have any concerns.
 It's a good idea to make a list of questions to take along with you.

 What happens at your postnatal check